+- Adjust the spring preload as follows.

-- 1. Loosen the locknut. - Turn the adjusting nut in direction (a) to increase the spring preload and thereby harden the suspension, and in direction (b) to decrease the spring preload and thereby soften the suspension.
+- 1. Loosen the locknut.

+- Turn the adjusting nut in direction (a) to increase the spring preload and thereby harden the suspension, and in direction (b) to decrease the spring preload and thereby soften the suspension.